chrismansfield/Greyhound/Readme.md

 By default, if a subscriber throws an exception, this exception is discarded.
 However you may register one or more `ErrorSubscriber`s on the bus to catch these exceptions yourself.

-A ErrorSubscriber is implemented in exactly the same way as a normal subscriber.
+An ErrorSubscriber is implemented in exactly the same way as a normal subscriber.
 It does not allow basic filtering, however the type filtering rules still apply.
-A `ErrorSubscriber` is registered the same way as normal subscribers.
+An `ErrorSubscriber` is registered the same way as normal subscribers.

 _Example:_